k1ngzonk/teneo-agent-sdk/README.md

 ### Behavior

 When the rate limit is exceeded:
-- Users receive: "⚠️ Rate limit exceeded.
-Please try again later."
+- Users receive: "⚠️ Agent rate limit exceeded.
+This agent has reached its maximum request capacity.
+Please try again in a moment."
 - Error code: `rate_limit_exceeded`
 - The task is automatically rejected without processing